What we stand for

 We run a website, publish books and organise local meetings and national events.
 We collaborate with the Fourth International, a worldwide socialist organisation.

-Socialist Resistance works with others on the left in campaigns against austerity and war, making refugees welcome, against racism and fascism, defending public services, education and housing and the NHS.
+Socialist Resistance works with others on the left in campaigns against austerity and war, making refugees welcome, against racism and fascism, scrapping nuclear weapons, defending public services, education and housing and the NHS.
 We are in favour of independence for Scotland.
 We support a united Ireland.

-We called for a vote to “remain” in the EU, not because it is a more progressive form of capitalism, but because Brexit opened the door to xenophobia and the far right.
+We called for a vote to “remain” in the EU in the 2016 referendum.
+The EU is not a more progressive form of capitalism, but Brexit opened the door to xenophobia and the far right.

-Join Socialist Resistance to help build the movement against capitalism and for socialism and democracy to meet the needs of people and save the planet.
+Join Socialist Resistance to help build the movement against capitalism and oppression, and for ecosocialism and democracy to meet the needs of people and to save the planet.